atksh/oai-search-mcp/TEST_RESULTS.md

 ✅ **All tests passed successfully**

-The GPT-5.1 migration is complete and verified.
+The GPT-5.2 migration is complete and verified.
 The server:
-- Exclusively uses GPT-5.1
+- Exclusively uses GPT-5.2
-- Includes new `none` reasoning mode for low-latency tasks
+- Includes `none` reasoning mode for low-latency tasks
+- Includes `xhigh` reasoning mode for maximum deliberation
-- Has enhanced system prompt optimized for GPT-5.1 characteristics
+- Has enhanced system prompt optimized for GPT-5.2 characteristics
 - Provides improved batch output formatting
 - Maintains backward compatibility for all non-breaking features
 - Is ready for production deployment

-**Next Steps**: Deploy to production and monitor performance with real GPT-5.1 API access.
+**Next Steps**: Deploy to production and monitor performance with real GPT-5.2 API access.